The Brief and Frightening Reign of Phil

 The Brief and Frightening Reign of Phil is a 130-page novella by the American writer George Saunders.
-It has been described as a parable, and has been likened to George Orwell's Animal Farm.
+It has been described as a parable and likened to George Orwell's Animal Farm.
 Its author has said it is about "the human tendency to continuously divide the world into dualities".
-Saunders wrote the book over a number of years at Syracuse University, New York, where he is a creative-writing professor.
+Saunders wrote the book over several years at Syracuse University, New York, where he is a creative writing professor.

 Plot

 The story focuses on the border disputes between the countries of Inner and Outer Horner, the former of which is "so small that only one Inner Hornerite at a time could fit inside, and the other six Inner Hornerites had to wait their turns to live in their own country while standing very timidly in the surrounding country of outer Horner."

-Phil, an embittered Outer Hornerite, decides that the puny Inner Hornerites do nothing but stand around very close together solving math proofs all day, and have to stretch one at a time every morning.
-Seen as an evil threat to the leisure of the five Outer Hornerites, they are understood as abusing the vast good will that they have received courtesy of the Outer Hornerites.
-As they stand in the short-term residency zone in Outer Horner, they wait their turn to reenter their country.
+Phil, an embittered Outer Hornerite, decides that the puny Inner Hornerites do nothing but stand around very close together solving math proofs all day and have to stretch one at a time every morning.
+Seen as an evil threat to the leisure of the five Outer Hornerites, they are understood as abusing the vast goodwill they have received courtesy of the Outer Hornerites.
+Standing in the short-term residency zone in Outer Horner, they wait their turn to reenter their country.
 So Phil, gaining the support of the other Outer Hornerites and hiring two giants as his personal policy enforcers, begins to tax the Inner Hornerites for staying in his country.
 He settles in the end to accept the disassembling of the Inner Hornerites as sufficient payment.
 The story chronicles Phil's tyrannical rise to power and his attempted Inner Hornerite genocide.